Bharat Our Land Class 9- Summary & NCERT Solutions

 Explanation:

 This stanza shifts from natural features to human contributions.
-‘Gallant warriors’ acknowledges India’s martial heritage—defenders who protected the land through centuries of invasions.
-‘Sage’ refers to spiritual teachers and philosophers whose penance and wisdom made the land sacred (“sanctified”).
+‘Gallant warriors’ acknowledges India’s martial heritage — defenders who protected the land through centuries of invasions.
+‘Sage’ refers to spiritual teachers and philosophers whose wisdom made the land sacred, or ‘sanctified.’

-‘Divinest music’ elevates India’s classical traditions (Carnatic and Hindustani) to a spiritual level—music not merely for entertainment but for transcendence.
-The phrase ‘all auspicious things’ suggests that everything fortunate, blessed, and favourable converges in India, making it a land of completeness.
+‘Divinest music’ elevates India’s classical traditions to a spiritual level — music not merely for entertainment but for transcendence.
+The phrase ‘all auspicious things’ suggests that everything fortunate and blessed converges in India, making it a land of completeness.

 Stanza 3